 Even with the initiation of girl role models, challenges still abound.
 I was told that a number of these girls, as wholeheartedly as they may throw themselves into their roles, still marry below the age of eighteen.
 There are many reasons why girls leave school early, such as pressure from parents to marry, traditional beliefs, fear for the security of the girl child, the desires of the girls themselves, a lack of confidence in academic abilities and sickness, leading to a fear they will be unable to catch up.
 It quickly became evident to KHPT that in order for their interventions to prove effective, not only is the support of the girls’ families needed, but the entire community, including key community leaders to help foster positive gender roles.
 Shivaleela’s parents may be on board, but it can take far longer for other families to come round.

-KHPT is also working with boys from the communities, to help break down gender stereotypes and initiate important conversations around acceptable behaviour towards girls.
-The neighbourhood boys are given sports coaching and enticed to participate with balls and bags, but as this has proved such a challenging group to work with (not helped by the jealousy many boys feel towards this new attention given to the girls in a society that traditionally favours boys), the government have been providing support to work in schools with this target group.
+KHPT is also working with boys from the communities, to help break down gender stereotypes and initiate important conversations around acceptable behavior towards girls.
+The neighborhood boys are given sports coaching and enticed to participate with balls and bags, but as this has proved such a challenging group to work with (not helped by the jealousy many boys feel towards this new attention given to the girls in a society that traditionally favors boys), the government has been providing support to work in schools with this target group.

 A story by Rebecca Stonehill @http://rebeccastonehill.com/, a well-known fiction writer visited some of KHPT’s projects last year as part of her travels across India with her family.
 Rebecca says, “It was fascinating for me to visit the KHPT sites and to interact firsthand with both the project recipients and also the KHPT staff.
 It felt like a real privilege for me to witness what goes on ‘behind the scenes’.
 Stories are the lifeblood for any writer, and I am very pleased to be able to turn my hand to writing about this vital work that empowers and change lives of community members in so many ways”